-The Directors are responsible for internal control in HSBC and for reviewing its effectiveness.
-Procedures have been designed for safeguarding assets against unauthorised use or disposal; for maintaining proper accounting records; and for the reliability and usefulness of financial information used within the business or for publication.
-Such procedures are designed to manage and mitigate the risk of failure to achieve business objectives and can only provide reasonable and not absolute assurance against material misstatement, errors, losses or fraud.
+The Directors are responsible for maintaining and reviewing the effectiveness of risk management and internal control systems and for determining the nature and extent of the significant risks it is willing to take in achieving its strategic objectives.
+To meet this requirement and to discharge its obligations under the ‘Handbook of Rules and Guidance’ issued by the FCA and PRA, procedures have been designed for safeguarding assets against unauthorised use or disposal; for maintaining proper accounting records; and for ensuring the reliability and usefulness of financial information used within the business or for publication.
+These procedures can only provide reasonable and not absolute assurance against material misstatement, errors, losses or fraud.

-Key internal control procedures include the following:
+HSBC’s key risk management and internal control procedures include the following:

-- Global standards.
+- Group standards.
 Functional, operating, financial reporting and certain management reporting standards are established by global function management committees, for application throughout HSBC.
 These are supplemented by operating standards set by functional and local management as required for the type of business and geographical location of each subsidiary

 - Risk identification and monitoring.
-Systems and procedures are in place in HSBC to identify, control and report on the major risks including credit, market, liquidity, capital, financial management, model, reputational, pension, strategic, sustainability and operational risk (including accounting, tax, legal, compliance, fiduciary, information, external fraud, internal fraud, political, physical, business continuity, systems operations, project and people risk) and Islamic finance risk.
-Exposure to these risks is monitored by risk management committees, asset and liability committees and executive committees in subsidiaries and, for HSBC as a whole, by the GMB.
-Risk Management Meetings, chaired by the Group Chief Risk Officer, are held in each month (except August) to address asset, liability and risk management issues.
-The minutes of these meetings are provided to members of the GAC, the GRC and the Board
+Systems and procedures are in place to identify, control and report on the major risks facing HSBC including credit, market, liquidity and funding, capital, financial management, model, reputational, pension, strategic, sustainability, operational (including accounting, tax, legal, regulatory compliance, financial crime compliance, fiduciary, security and fraud, systems operations, project and people risk), insurance and Islamic finance risk.
+Exposure to these risks is monitored by risk management committees, asset, liability and capital management committees and executive committees in subsidiaries and, for the Group, in Risk Management Meetings (‘RMM’) of the GMB which are chaired by the Group Chief Risk Officer.
+RMM meets regularly to address asset, liability and risk management issues.
+HSBC’s operational risk profile and the effective implementation of the Group’s operational risk management framework is monitored by the Global Operational Risk and Control Committee (‘GORCC’), which reports to the RMM.
+Model risks are monitored by the Model Oversight Committee which also reports to the RMM.
+The minutes of the GMB meetings and the RMM are provided to members of the GAC, the GRC and the Board

 – increased geopolitical risk;